We compare 100+ suppliers

 Sharps are often used in beauty businesses.
 Sharps bins must be used for sharp waste, being collected, and disposed of in the proper manner.

-Clinical waste disposal can be a key element of running your business.
-Because of the nature of these industries, waste of this type can be unhealthy and harmful.
+Commercial clinical waste collection and disposal can be a key element of running your business.
+Because of the nature of these industries, this type of waste can be unhealthy and harmful.
 That’s why it is a legal requirement to dispose of your clinical waste through the proper avenues.
-Disposal of clinical was regulations for UK state that it is the job of the waste creator and collector to ensure the waste is disposed of legally, and in the right way.
-To do this you have to hire a fully licensed clinical waste management business that disposes of your waste safely.
+The UK's clinical and healthcare waste disposal regulations state that it is the responsibility of the waste creator and collector to ensure the waste is disposed of legally and properly.
+To do this, you have to hire a fully licensed clinical waste management business that disposes of your waste safely.

-There’s good reason to ensure you’re disposing of your waste correctly, too.
-Clinical waste collection is covered by several legal regulations, including the Hazardous Waste Regulations 2005.
+There’s a good reason to ensure you’re disposing of your clinical waste correctly, too.
+Several legal regulations, including the Hazardous Waste Regulations 2005, cover commercial clinical waste collection and healthcare waste disposal.
 These regulations state strict guidelines about how organisations should dispose of clinical and hazardous waste.
-Because the duty of care stands with businesses to manage their waste correctly, many are unsure what to do.
+Because businesses have a duty of care to manage their waste correctly, many are unsure what to do.
 That’s when using a dedicated service from an experienced provider like Direct365 helps.

 The customer service team is amazing and so helpful.
 Nothing is too much trouble.Lorraine Joice

-Arranging clinical waste collection with Direct365 is straight forward and easy to do.
-You can either call our team directly or fill out the quote form found above, and our team will get in contact with you in less than 24 hours.
-You will be asked to choose the bin size you need and arrange a date and frequency that suits your business needs.
+Arranging clinical waste collection with Direct365 is straightforward.
+You can either call our team directly or fill out the quote form above, and our team will contact you within 24 hours and discuss your clinical waste management needs.
+You will be asked to choose the clinical waste bin size you need and arrange a date and frequency that suits your business needs.

 The next steps are even easier!
 Once you’ve received your bin, you can start using it.
 Put your waste in the collection bin and then each time you have a collection date, our team will come and pick up your bin and empty it.
 Reliable, straightforward and simple.

-Choosing which company to use for clinical and healthcare waste can feel like a bit of a task.
+Choosing which clinical waste management company to use for clinical and healthcare waste disposal can feel like a bit of a confusing task.
 But we think the benefits of choosing Direct365 make us the best choice for your clinical waste collection.

-Firstly, we’ve had over a decade of experience working with small businesses to ensure they have the service they need.
+Firstly, we’ve had over 20 years of experience working with small businesses to ensure they have the service they need.
 From clinical waste to pest control and everything in between, we know business essential services.
-Our knowledge of the definition of clinical waste - and all types of waste - makes us the ideal business to dispose of your waste.
+Our understanding of the definition of clinical waste—and all types of waste—makes us the ideal business partner.

 In addition to our experience, we work with committed clinical waste service providers nationwide.
-This ensures that you get the best price and a quick solution to your problem, keeping you legally compliant and focused on what you do best, which is running your company.
+This ensures you get the best price and a quick solution to your problem, keeping you legally compliant and focused on what you do best - running your company.

-Our UK-based customer service and sales team are highly trained and can help you with the frequency of clinical waste disposal and how many bins you will need.
+Our UK-based customer service and sales team are highly trained and can help you with the frequency of clinical waste disposal and the number of bins you will need.
 Calling our team will be painless and will get you the solution you need.

-While clinical waste is one overarching service, there are numerous different types of clinical waste, so disposing of these may differ.
+While clinical waste is an overarching service, there are numerous types of clinical waste so disposal may differ; however, they must follow best practices and be handled by experienced clinical waste disposal professionals.
 Most of this waste, however, is incinerated.
 Here, it is treated with high temperatures to combust the material and break it down.
-This is why you need to hire a specialist clinical waste service provider.
+This is why you need to hire a specialist clinical waste service provider that offers trusted waste disposal solutions.

-Direct365 cover the entire of Britain.
-Our providers offer a high level of service for all regions of the country.
+Direct365 covers the UK.
+Our clinical waste management service providers offer a high level of service for all regions of the country.
 These include:

 Clinical waste costs vary depending on several different factors.
 For instance, the number of bins you need or the amount of waste you typically produce will impact the bin you need, and therefore the price of the service.
 The frequency of collections will also change the cost.

-Something else that changes the cost is where you are situated geographically.
-We work with local suppliers nationwide with cost differing depending on where you are located.
+Another factor that affects the cost is your geographic location.
+We work with local suppliers nationwide, with costs differing depending on where you are located.

 12 February 2024